nifty10m/DevSquad/_posts/2019-12-19-graphql_spring_backend.md

 }
 ```

-This Query will only be executed, when the Client asks for project-information and will have no impact otherwise.
+This query will only be executed, when the client asks for project-information and will have no impact otherwise.

 # Custom Scalar
-You are able to register Custom Scalre which you can use in your Model (e.g. UUID Scalar).
-You need to Provide a
+You are able to register custom scalar's which you can use in your Model (e.g. UUID-Scalar).
+You need to provide a
-`graphql.schema.GraphQLScalarType` describing the Mapping from String to the designated Class
+`graphql.schema.GraphQLScalarType` describing the mapping from string to the designated class

 ```java
 @Configuration